 Let’s beautify some DIY cake boards!
 There are loads of cake base board covering options to compliment your beautiful cake designs.
-Whether you make your own or buy cake boards you can cover/decorate them with various food safe contact paper, decorative paper, wrapping paper, fondant, or ribbon to finish board edges.
+Whether you make your own or buy cake boards you can cover and decorate them with various food safe contact paper, decorative paper, wrapping paper, fondant, or ribbon to finish board edges.

 Why are cake boards important?